Image

 Additional Major Electives 6

-Minor Coursework and General Electives 6
+Minor Requirements and/or General Electives 6

 Credit Hours15